 If this happens you must notify the organisers as soon as possible.
 We regret, however, that in such circumstances you will be unable to progress any further through the competition as this will invalidate your entry.

 Artists shortlisted for Stage 2 will be asked to transport their shortlisted painting to one of six depots around the UK.
 The paintings are then brought to Liverpool for judging.
 Working together, the jury views and discusses each painting individually to select the works for the final exhibition.
 They also decide the prize-winners.
 As with Stage 1, this stage is also anonymous: jurors are not given the names of the artists but have access to the following information: title, size and medium.
 However, in addition and on request, they have access to the artists’ statements about their work (but not their biographical information).

 Artists entered via our website or using the details below.

 National Museums Liverpool

 Tel: 0151 478 4007 (Please leave your name and telephone contact details with a short message and we will respond to your enquiry as soon as possible.)

 The payment and registration form had to be received by 12 noon on Monday 9 November 2015.

 How much does it cost to enter?

-If I post my image(s) via CD, will I be able to receive them back at the end of the judging?
+If I post my image(s) on a CD, will I be able to receive it back at the end of the judging?